 Maternité – Portrait of a boy – Portrait of a lady – Bluebell Wood

-Maternité resembles Annie’s style and the building frieze detail is the same as in An Italian Mother and Child.
-However, the execution of the woman’s face doesn’t have Annie’s usual vitality.
-It may have been retouched and ‘deadened’ at a later date.
-The painting (location unknown) looks like it needed a good clean, which might have help determination.
+Maternité resembles Annie’s style and the building frieze detail is the same as in An Italian Mother and Child, which makes me reasonably confident it is by Annie.
+However, the execution of the woman’s face doesn’t have her usual vitality.
+It may have been reworked and the expression ‘deadened’, perhaps by Annie herself when her eyesight was failing.
+The painting (location unknown) looks like it needs a good clean, which might help determination.

 Portrait of a boy (surrounded by gold) has been well discussed.
 It is frustrating that no trail of attribution is given in catalogues, in spite of auction houses stating categorically that it is by Annie.
 I sincerely hope this untraced work reappears in some context in the not too distant future.